Camila Avella: Miss Universe Colombia 2023

 Avella won the competition, on September 2, 2023 in Barranquilla, Atlántico.
 She was the first winner from Casanare, and also the first married woman and mother to win Miss Universe Colombia.

 Miss Universe 2023

-Camila represented Colombia at Miss Universe 2023 on November 18, 2023 in San Salvador, El Salvador where she finished in the Top 5.
+Avella represented Colombia at Miss Universe 2023 on November 18, 2023 in San Salvador, El Salvador where she reached the top five.
+She was also the first married woman and mother to reach the top five of Miss Universe.